-- 1. P, with use of the enumerated process, will produce a "qualified fuel" within the meaning of § 29(c)(1)(C). - 2.
-The contract for the construction of the Facility constitutes a "binding written contract in effect before January 1, 1997" within the meaning of § 29(g)(1)(A). - 3.
-Production from the Facility will be attributable solely to P within the meaning of § 29(a)(2)(B), and P shall be entitled to the § 29 credit for qualified fuel from the Facility that is sold to an unrelated person. - 4.
-The § 29 credit attributable to P may be allocated to the members of P, presently consisting of T and Y, in accordance with the members' interests in P when the credit arises.
-Each such member will take into account its allocated share of the § 29 credit in computing its tax liability and, for the allocation of the § 29 credit, a member's interest in P is determined based on a valid allocation of P's income that arises from the receipts from the sale of the § 29 qualified fuel. - 5.
-A termination of P under § 708(b)(1)(B) will not preclude the reconstituted partnership from claiming the § 29 credit on the production and sale of synthetic fuel to unrelated persons. - 6.
-Because the Facility was "placed in service" prior to July 1, 1998 within the meaning of § 29(g)(1), relocation of the Facility to a different location after June 30, 1998, or replacement of part of the Facility after that date, will not result in a new placed in service date for the Facility for purposes of § 29 provided the fair market value of the original property is more than 20 percent of the relocated Facility's total fair market value at the time of relocation or replacement.
+1. P, with use of the enumerated process, will produce a "qualified fuel" within the meaning of 29(c)(1)(C).

+2. The contract for the construction of the Facilities constitutes a "binding written contract in effect before January 1, 1997" within the meaning of § 29(g)(1)(A).

+3. Production from the Facilities will be attributable solely to P within the meaning of § 29(a)(2)(B), and P will be entitled to the § 29 credit for qualified fuel from the Facilities that is sold to an unrelated person.

+4. The § 29 credit attributable to P may be allocated to the members of P, presently consisting of V, T, and X, in accordance with the members' interests in P when the credit arises.
+Each such member will take into account its allocated share of the § 29 credit in computing its tax liability and, for the allocation of the § 29 credit, a member's interest in P is determined based on a valid allocation of the receipts from the sale of the § 29 qualified fuel.

+PLR-112359-04

+5. A termination of P under § 708(b)(1)(B) will not preclude the reconstituted partnership from claiming the § 29 credit on the production and sale of synthetic fuel to unrelated persons.

+6. Because each Facility was "placed in service" prior to July 1, 1998 within the meaning of § 29(g)(1), relocation of a Facility to a different location after June 30, 1998, or replacement of part of a Facility after that date, will not result in a new placed in service date for that Facility for purposes of § 29 provided the fair market value of the original property is more than 20 percent of that Facility's total fair market value at the time of relocation or replacement.

+7. Because each Facility was "placed in service" prior to July 1, 1998 within the meaning of § 29(g)(1), relocation of one or more of the independent production lines of a Facility to a new location after June 30, 1998 will not result in a new placed in service date for that Facility or an independent production line for purposes of § 29 provided all essential components of the independent production line are retained and the production capacity of the independent production line is not significantly increased at the new location.

-The changes in facts since the issuance of Prior Rulings are the sale of an interest in P to Z and subsequent sales of an interest in P to T, and the change in chemical reagents used to produce the synthetic fuel as described in the ruling request.
+The changes in facts since the issuance of Prior Rulings are the changes in membership interests of P, and the potential change in chemical reagents used to produce the synthetic fuel as described in the ruling request.